State Grant, Scholarship and Waiver Programs*

 Students must meet the State of Massachusetts' May 1st FAFSA deadline to be considered for this grant.

-- Be a student enrolled in a bachelor’s degree program at Salem State University.
+• Be a student enrolled in a certificate, associate, or bachelor’s degree program at a Massachusetts college or university.

 The Mass Cash Grant grant is awarded based on eligibility as determined by the FAFSA and also on the university's level of available funding.
 This grant may be prorated or cancelled based on the number of credits a student is enrolled in.